- 1 Avira Phantom VPN synopsis

 I remember once downloading the Avira antivirus software.
 It was back in 2018 when they released their new version.
 I was just finishing formatting my laptop and wanted to try something new instead of Avast, Kaspersky, or FireEye.

 Yet the next thing I remember was uninstalling it as quickly as I got it.

 Avira Antivirus had “free” extra features that were actually trialware.
 In addition, the protection was quite mediocre and it has a heavy impact on the system performance.

-But this time, we will have a look at Avira Phantom VPN and write you a full review.
+But this time, we will have a look at the Avira Phantom VPN review further.

 Avira was considered the sixth largest antivirus vendor in 2012.